-2.8.3.2 Test B Results (9 x 9 crosshairs quadrat)
+2.8.3.2 Test B Results (5 x 5 gridded quadrat)

-Test B had the greatest number of participants with a total of 20 participants opting to complete the open quadrat method, resulting in varying levels of deviation from the population mean.
+Test B had the least number of participants with a total of 13 participants opting to complete the 5 x 5 square grid quadrat method, resulting in varying levels of deviation from the population mean.
 This test followed the same trend as the other tests for both macroalgae and seagrass with comparisons against image analysis resulting in a greater number of failures using the Z-score than when comparing against mean % cover.
-The range of % cover values showed a similar level of variation as described for test A with most quadrats having % cover ranges in the order of between 20% and 45% indicating a high level of discrepancy between participants.
-Quadrat 9 had the largest range of between 40% and 86%.
-Comparing against mean % covers resulted in a total of 9 'Fails' distributed between 4 labs with a pass rate of 97%.
-In comparison, the total number of 'Fails' using ImageJ was much higher at 57 and was distributed among 18 of the 20 participants.
-The overall pass rates using ImageJ was 81%.
-These results are consistent with RT04 with similar numbers of 'Fails'.
+The range of % cover values showed a similar level of variation as described for test A with most quadrats having % cover ranges in the order of between 20% and 40% indicating a high level of discrepancy between participants.
+Quadrat 1 had the largest range of between 46% and 81%.
+Comparing against mean % covers resulted in a just 5 'Fails' distributed between 3 labs with the number of 'Fails' being distributed between several quadrats.
+There was an overall pass rate of 97%.
+In comparison, the total number of 'Fails' using image analysis was higher at 50 and was distributed among all 13 participants.
+The overall pass rates using image analysis % cover was 74%.
+These results are consistent with previous ring tests with similar numbers of 'Fails' and pass rates.